 Middletown Springs Community Church Statement of Faith:

-Our doctrinal confession is non-denominational but evangelical, rooted in the infallible Scriptures as our supreme authority:
+Our doctrinal confession is non-denominational, Christ centered and rooted in the infallible Scriptures as our supreme authority:

 1. We believe that the Scriptures of the Old and New Testaments are directly inspired by God, are without error in the original manuscripts, and are of supreme and final authority in faith and life.